timdoherty/front-end-test-driven-development-v2/README.md

 This respository is split into distinct steps.
 Each step includes the following information in this README file:
 - A recap of the previous step (where applicable)
 - An objective for the current step, i.e., what you will be trying to achieve.
+- A list of resources relevant to the current step (where applicable)
 - A list of high-level TODO items for the current step, to help guide your efforts.

 Each step also includes the completed code for the previous step, where applicable.